substain/TalkieTalkie/addons/talkietalkie/README.md

 ## Examples
 You can find the example presentation at `/demo/example_base/example_base_presentation.tscn` and `/demo/example_2d/example_2d_presentation.tscn`.
-All files in `/demo/example*` are mainly used for reference purposes and can safely be deleted, if necessary.
+All files in `/demo/example/` are mainly used for reference purposes and can be deleted, if necessary.

 ## Quickstart
 While you can manually create presentations manually, using the presentation generator is recommended.
 Even if you create a presentation manually, feel free to have a look at `presentation_generator.gd`, as it also serves as a configuration example.